Do You Have Flood Insurance?

 If you see dumping or debris in the ditches or basins, filling or construction near property lot lines, or filling or construction in the floodplain without a permit sign posted, contact the Building Department at (772) 231-4453.
 The debris or project may cause flooding on your property.

 New buildings in the floodplain must be protected from flood damage.
 The Town Ordinance requires that new residential buildings must be elevated one foot above the base flood level.

 Your homeowner's insurance policy does not cover damage from flooding.
 Because the Town participates in the National Flood Insurance Program, you can purchase a separate flood insurance policy at a discounted rate.
 This type of insurance is backed by the Federal government and is available to everyone, even if properties that have previously experienced flooding.
 If you don't have flood insurance talk to your insurance agent today.
 If you have a mortgage or a home improvement loan you may have purchased flood insurance already as a requirement from the lending institutions.
 Usually these policies cover only the structure and not its contents.
 Most of the time there is more damage to the furniture and contents than to the structure itself.
 If you have questions about flood insurance you can contact Denise Boehning, ANFI, CFM at firstname.lastname@example.org to obtain free advice.

 If you are covered by a flood policy double check with your insurance agent to be sure the coverage is adequate, and make sure your contents are covered.
 Remember, even if you have never been affected by flooding, it still could occur.
 Flood insurance covers ALL surface floods.

 Don't wait for the next flood to buy insurance protection.
 There is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
-Contact your insurance agent for more information on rates and
+Contact your insurance agent for more information on rates and coverage.

 Funding Available to Repetitive Loss Areas